Contact the GG Archives

 The Different Classes of the Titanic Crew

-The first class refers to widows of officers, the second to engineers and senior stewards, the third to engineers and under stewards, the fourth to engineers, stewards and storekeepers, the fifth to leading firemen, greasers and stewards, the sixth to sailors, firemen and trimmers, the seventh to casual stewards.
+The first class refers to widows of officers, the second to engineers and senior stewards, the third to engineers and under stewards, the fourth to engineers, stewards, and storekeepers, the fifth to leading firemen, greasers, and stewards, the sixth to sailors, firemen and trimmers, the seventh to casual stewards.

 Other Allowances

-In all there is a grand total of 1,461 dependents, 592 of whom are minor children.
-It is proposed also to devote the sum of $700,000 to meet the claims of 513 passengers.
-Of these 200 belong to the United Kingdom and 313 are foreign.
+There are 1,461 dependents, 592 of whom are minor children.
+It is also proposed to devote $700,000 to meet the claims of 513 passengers.
+Of these, 200 belong to the United Kingdom, and 313 are foreign.

 Distribution of the “Titanic" Fund